gatblau/neus/lib/docs/aws-ec2.md

 | 5.
 Edit the citools inventory file | Edit the `citools/blueprint/[bronze|silver|gold]/localhost` file and change:</br> `tgt_platform` to `ec2`</br> `ci_dit_public_dns_name` to the `pamm-a` public dns name</br> `ci_b_instance_type` to `c3.large` |
 | 6.
 Run the citools script | In a terminal window `cd` to the `citools` folder and enter: `up.sh bronze` |

 The scripts may take a few hours to complete.
-Once they have finished, the tolls can be accessed by using the EC2 instance public dns name and port number: e.g. for Jenkins: `ec2-54-171-145-237.eu-west-1.compute.amazonaws.com:8080`
+Once they have finished, the tools can be accessed by using the EC2 instance public dns name and port number: e.g. for Jenkins: `ec2-54-171-145-237.eu-west-1.compute.amazonaws.com:8080`